exo-addons/cloud-drive-extension/README.md

 Currently supported cloud drives:
 * Google Drive
 * Box
+* Any CMIS compliant repository

-This addon is for eXo Platform version 4.0.
+This addon is for eXo Platform version 4.0 and 4.1.

 Getting started
 ===============